reutelerr/Telegram-BeerBot/README.md

 ## Setting up & running the bot

-- Talk to the BotFather on telegram to register your bot
+- Talk to the BotFather on telegram to register your bot.
+Make sure to enable inline queries and active polling.
 - Write your telegram API token in the .env.example file and rename it to .env
 - Open folder 'scripts' and execute run.sh
 - Alternatively, if you do not wish to use docker, although you can also run your databases directly on your machine, just make sure your .env file has the right port numbers for the databases (MongoDB and Neo4J), and then run "npm run import" and "npm run start")